 Does my household income refer to mine and that of a partner?

 Household income refers to your own, and anyone whom you may be dependent upon during your studies, who resides within the same house as you.
+This information is cross-checked to your Student Finance England application after point of award.

 My household income is variable, how does this affect my application to the scholarship?